 But the reality is that a simple diet diary can make all the difference.
-I believe a huge reason why diets fail is because people are simply not aware of what they are really eating.
-You may think you are eating healthily, not overeating or eating only ‘dietetic’ food but you may be shocked when you record everything that enters your mouth!
+I believe a huge reason why diets fail is that people are simply not aware of what they are really eating.
+You may think you are eating healthily, not overeating, or eating only ‘dietetic’ food but you may be shocked when you record everything that enters your mouth!

-The first stage of make any change is true self-awareness.
+The first stage of making any change is true self-awareness.

 5. Ignoring the cause

 Many of our bad eating habits take place in specific places or in response to certain emotions.
 Determine your ‘triggers’ so you will not continue to eat badly.

 Clarify your behavior and feelings when you overeat, eat the wrong foods, or break a nutritional principle with these three simple questions:

 - Where was I when I broke the principle?

 - What was I feeling or thinking when I broke it?